This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 A Decorative Work

-Of the various editions of Ptolemy's eleventh Asia map, Münster's is the most decorative, thanks to the animals pictured in the upper left hand of the woodcut: A lion, a parrot, and what is almost certainly the earliest acquirable printed depiction of a cassowary.
+Of the various editions of Ptolemy's eleventh Asia map, Münster's is the most decorative, thanks to the animals pictured in the upper left: a lion, a parrot, and what is almost certainly the earliest acquirable printed depiction of a cassowary.

 Publication History and Census